Siteimprove/alfa/README.md

 ## Examples

-For examples of how to use Alfa in various contexts, such as unit testing, end-to-end testing, and custom scripted testing, take a look in the [`docs/examples`](docs/examples) directory.
+For examples of how to use Alfa in various contexts, such as unit testing, end-to-end testing, and custom scripted testing, take a look at the [@siteimprove/alfa-examples](https://github.com/siteimprove/alfa-examples) repository.

 ## Requirements